25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

   ```

 - Static Constructor: A static constructor is used to initialize any static data, or to perform a particular action that needs to be performed only once
-  - It is called automatically before the first instance is created or any static members are referenced.
+  - It is called automatically before the first instance is created or any static members are referenced

   - There can be **only one static constructor**